csxuwu/csxuwu.github.io/_pages/about.md

 **Liu, H.**, Li, B., Wu, H., Liang, H., Huang, Y., Li, Y., ... & Zheng, Y.

 - In this paper, we propose a novel training pipeline to address the mode collapse issue of GANs.
-Different from existing methods, we propose to generalize the discriminator as feature embedding and maximize the entropy of distributions in the embedding space learned by the discriminator. [**Code will be comming soon**]
+Different from existing methods, we propose to generalize the discriminator as feature embedding and maximize the entropy of distributions in the embedding space learned by the discriminator. [**Code**](https://github.com/HaozheLiu-ST/MEE)
 </div>
 </div>